Ansel291/Project_1/README.md

 There are 20 individual cards placed on a 4 row by 5 column board.

-There is a turn for player 1, and for player 2.
+There is a turn for player 1, and turn for player 2.

 Each player is being timed, and after each player's turn, the numerical values of each players time is compared.
 And the winner who completes "matching" the board in the shortest time is the winner.

-###Get Started:
+###Installation:

-To play the game, sign onto the web address of the application and follow the prompts and the game will load automatically.
+To play the game, sign onto the web address of the application and follow the prompts and the game will load automatically with no installation required.

-###Next Steps:
+###Unsolved Problems/Major Hurdles:

-Problems within the application is that if you press each card to quickly, the gunshot will not always figure.
+One of the major problems within the application is that if you press each card too quickly, the noise of the gunshot will not always fire on time.
 I attempted to correct this problem by including two different sound sources by importing two separate gunshot.mp3 files.
 Although this did help, it did not solve the problem entirely.

 Other problems include sometimes the cards turn over when clicked upon (when clicking quickly), and sometimes when the cards match, a card will turn back over even though it has matched.